core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager (GM): entity responsible for a set of OSCORE groups.
 Each endpoint in a group securely communicates with the respective GM, which is not required to be an actual group member and to take part in the group communication.
 The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.

-* Multicaster: member of a group that sends multicast CoAP request messages intended for all members of the group.
-In a 1-to-N communication model, only a single multicaster transmits data to the group; in an M-to-N communication model (where M and N do not necessarily have the same value), M group members are multicasters.
-According to {{RFC7390}}, any possible proxy entity is supposed to know about the multicasters in the group and to not perform aggregation of response messages.
-Also, every multicaster expects and is able to handle multiple response messages associated to a given multicast request message that it has previously sent to the group.

-* Listener: member of a group that receives multicast CoAP request messages when listening to the multicast IP address associated to the group.
-A listener may reply back, by sending a response message to the multicaster which has sent the request message.

-* Pure listener: member of a group that is configured as listener and never replies back to multicasters after receiving request messages.
+* Silent server: member of a group that never replies back after receiving request messages.

 * Group ID: group identifier assigned to the group.
 Group IDs are unique within the set of groups of a same Group Manager.

 * Endpoint ID: Sender ID of the endpoint, as defined in {{I-D.ietf-core-object-security}}.
 An Endpoint ID is provided to an endpoint upon joining a group, is valid only within that group, and is unique within the same group.
-Endpoints which are configured only as pure listeners do not have an Endpoint ID.
+Endpoints which are configured only as silent servers do not have an Endpoint ID.

-* Group request: multicast CoAP request message sent by a multicaster in the group to all listeners in the group through multicast IP, unless otherwise specified.
+* Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with by a different group member or by a non-group member.

 # OSCORE Security Context # {#sec-context}

 To support group communication secured with OSCORE, each endpoint registered as member of a group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
-In particular, each endpoint in a group stores:
+Each endpoint in a group stores:

 1. one Common Context, shared by all the endpoints in the group.
+In particular:

-All the endpoints in the group agree on the same COSE AEAD algorithm.
-In addition to what is defined in Section 3 of {{I-D.ietf-core-object-security}}, the Common Context includes the following information.
+   * All the endpoints in the group agree on the same COSE AEAD algorithm.

-   * Group Identifier (Gid).
-Variable length byte string identifying the Security Context.
-A Gid MUST have a random component and be long enough, in order to achieve a negligible probability of collisions between Group Identifiers from different Group Managers.
-A Group ID is used i) alone or together with other parameters, such as the multicast IP address of the group, to retrieve the OSCORE Security Context of the associated group (see {{mess-processing}}); and ii) as OSCORE Master Salt (see Section 3.1 of {{I-D.ietf-core-object-security}}).
-The choice of the Gid for a given group's Security Context is application specific.
+   * The ID Context parameter stores the Group ID of the group, which is used to retrieve the Security Context for processing messages intended to the group's endpoints (see {{mess-processing}}).
+The choice of the Group ID for a given group's Security Context is application specific.
+An example of specific formatting of the Group ID that would follow this specification is given in {{gid-ex}}.
 It is the role of the application to specify how to handle possible collisions.
-An example of specific formatting of the Group Identifier that would follow this specification is given in {{gid-ex}}.

-   * Counter Signature Algorithm.
-Value identifying the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
+   * A new parameter Counter Signature Algorithm is included, and its value identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Common Context is established.
 All the endpoints in the group agree on the same counter signature algorithm.
 The list of supported signature algorithms is part of the group communication policy and MUST include the EdDSA signature algorithm ed25519 {{RFC8032}}.

-2. one Sender Context, unless the endpoint is configured exclusively as pure listener.
+2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing group messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received group messages from that same sender endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's public-private key pair.

 3. one Recipient Context for each distinct endpoint from which group messages are received, used to process such incoming messages.
 The recipient endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
 In practice, the symmetric keying material in a given Recipient Context of the recipient endpoint is shared with the associated sender endpoint from which group messages are received.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which group messages are received.